 Your immune system requires more than just vitamins and minerals to be effectively supported.
-One of the other amazing benefits of seamoss is what it brings to help do this.
-Seamoss possesses properties including it being:
+One of the other amazing benefits of Seamoss is what it brings to help do this through the properties it has in being:

 - Anticoagulant, and

-Used to help with treating sore throats, chest coughs, tuberculosis, bronchial infections and pneumonia, seamoss is the unquestionable go to for many.
-In the past I’ve doubled down on my dosage if I felt like my throat was a bit scratchy after a flight, and it’s helped immensely.
+Used to help with treating sore throats, chest coughs, tuberculosis, bronchial infections, and pneumonia, the benefits of Seamoss are an unquestionable go-to for many.
+In the past, I’ve doubled down on my dosage if I felt like my throat was a bit scratchy after a flight, and it’s helped immensely.

-I now load up beforehand and have found that I don’t suffer from the coughs and sniffles of others on the plane afterwards.
-On top of these properties found in seamoss it is also great at expelling mucus.
-By clearing this gunk out of your system you’ll begin to feel better much quicker.
+I now load up beforehand and have found that I don’t suffer from the coughs and sniffles of others on the plane afterward.
+On top of these benefits of Seamoss, it is also great at expelling mucus.
+By clearing this gunk out of your system you’ll begin to feel better much more quickly.

 5. Promoting Good Digestion with Seamoss

-When I first started using seamoss I had underestimated the value if the mucilaginous properties of the gel.
-Very soon into my journey this benefit of seamoss being a part of my diet was made known to me in my:
+When I first started using Sea Moss Gel I had underestimated the value of its properties.
+Very soon into my journey the benefit of Seamoss being a part of my diet was made known to me in my: